lauraweiwu/lauraweiwu.com/index.md

 layout: default
 description: Assistant Professor at UC Berkeley Haas.
 Research in labor & urban economics, inequality, intergenerational mobility, housing, and infrastructure.
 ---
-I study questions in labor and urban economics by applying methods from spatial economics and insights from economic history.
-My research focuses on the causes and consequences of inequality, often by employing large-scale administrative datasets for the United States.
+I am a labor and urban economist.
+My research focuses on the causes and consequences of inequality in the U.S. and draws upon methods from spatial economics and economic history.

 I received my Ph.D. in Economics from MIT in 2024 and my B.A. in Economics and B.S. in Applied Mathematics from Stanford in 2018.
+Before joining UC Berkeley, I was a post-doctoral fellow at Stanford from 2024 to 2025.

 From 2020 to 2024 during my Ph.D., I worked part-time at the Census Bureau's [Center for Economic Studies](https://www.census.gov/programs-surveys/ces.html) to build new measures of intergenerational mobility for the mid-20th century.